 - Risk: Low to medium

 Nonetheless, dividend stocks are generally safer than other common stocks.
 The companies that offer them tend to be older and more stable, so their stock value doesn’t fluctuate as much over time.
-They may not grow as much over the long term, but to make up for it, they provide income from the dividends.
+They may not grow as much over the long term, but they provide income from the dividends to make up for it.

 When deciding where to stash your cash, you aren’t limited to just one choice.
 For instance, you can choose a high-yield savings account for personal expenses, put your emergency fund into Treasuries, and choose a slightly riskier bond fund for your vacation fund.

-One more option you shouldn’t overlook is to pay down your debts, if you have any.
+One more option you shouldn’t overlook is to pay down your debts.
 If you currently owe $6,000 on a credit card that charges 15% interest, paying off that debt gives you a guaranteed 15% return.
 That’s much better than any other low-risk investment.

-Remember, all the investment choices covered here are meant for your short-term needs, such as personal savings, emergency funds, or a new-car account.
-Safe investments aren’t the best way to grow your money over the long term.
+Remember, all the investment choices covered here are for your short-term needs, such as personal savings, emergency funds, or a new-car account.
+Safe investments aren’t the best way to grow your money long-term.

-For longer-term needs like retirement savings, it’s worth putting most of your money into riskier investments like stocks.
-It doesn’t matter so much if they fall in the short term, and their higher returns give you the best chance of meeting your long-term goals.
+It’s worth putting most of your money into riskier investments like stocks for longer-term needs like retirement savings.
+It doesn’t matter if they fall in the short term; their higher returns give you the best chance of meeting your long-term goals.